JOIN US IN AN INTERVIEW WITH HANIA SHAHID FROM ISLAMABAD, PAKISTAN!

 Pakistan is a safe country to travel.
 The people here are so hospitable and welcoming regardless of the prevailing differences in ethnicity, culture, nationality, and religion.
 They do not hesitate in serving their guests with the best.
 In addition, Pakistanis are so entertaining you wouldn’t get bored of them.
 And besides, the security conditions aren’t ideal anywhere in the world.
 Pakistan is just like any other country in these terms.
 You only need necessary precautions and a good guide to make your experience memorable.
 The land is rich with history and nature.
 It stretches high across mountain ranges to the depths of coastal regions.
 The northern areas of Pakistan are breathtaking so you’ve got all the more reasons to visit this country.

-How easy it is to get a Pakistani Visa?
-Which countries are forbidden a visa to Pakistan and why?
+How easy it is to get a Pakistan Visa?

 It’s easy to obtain a Pakistani Visa.
 The visa cost is comparatively lower than other countries and the processing takes about a month.
 There are tourist facilities in Pakistan and Pakistani embassies in foreign countries that can help you with it.
 As far as my knowledge is concerned, there is no Pakistani embassy in Israel.
 However, Israeli citizens are not forbidden to travel Pakistan and may have to apply from a third country provided that they are legal residents in that country.